A Sunday Times bestseller, THREADS OF LIFE is an evocative and moving book about the need we all have to tell our story.

 From the political propaganda of the Bayeux Tapestry and First World War soldiers with PTSD, to the maps sewn by schoolgirls in the New World, THREADS OF LIFE stretches from medieval France to contemporary Mexico, from a POW camp in Singapore to a family attic in Scotland.
 It is a chronicle of identity, protest, memory, power and politics told through the stories of the men and women, over centuries and across continents, who have used the language of sewing to make their voices heard, even in the most desperate of circumstances.

-In an eloquent blend of history and memoir with a unique understanding of craft, Clare Hunter's THREADS OF LIFE is an evocative and moving book about the need we all have to tell our story.
+In an eloquent blend of history and memoir, THREADS OF LIFE is an evocative and moving book about the need we all have to tell our story.

 Clare Hunter has been a banner-maker, community textile artist and textile curator for over twenty years and has established the community enterprise NeedleWorks in Glasgow.
 She was a finalist for the Aesthetica Creative Writing Award, and had a story published in its 2017 Annual.
 She was also a recipient of a Creative Scotland Award in 2016.
-Threads of Life is her first book.
+Her first book, Threads of Life, won the Saltire First Book Award.